Handy Things to Know About New Caledonian Geckos

-The Exo Terra expedition to New Caledonia offers some great shots of Crested Geckos and Chahouas in the wild. http://correlophus.blogspot.com has more shots like the one below of Crested Geckos in the wild.
+The Exo Terra expedition to New Caledonia offers some great shots of Crested Geckos and Chahouas in the wild. http://correlophus.blogspot.com has more shots like the one above of Crested Geckos in the wild.
 Interesting to note that most were yellow-brown patternless and did not have tails.
-Watch the video below for short history of C. Cilatus and some great footage of Crested Geckos in the wild.
+Watch the video below for short history of C. Cilatus and some interesting footage of Crested Geckos in the wild.

 Crested Geckos, also known as Eyelash Geckos or by their Latin name: Rhacodactylus Ciliatus (changed in 2012 to Correlophus Ciliatus), were first discovered in the 1800's in the islands of New Caledonia in the Coral Sea.
 Thought to be extinct, they were re-discovered on the Isle of Pines after a hurricane in 1994.
 A limited number were taken out of the country between 1994-1996 and for the most part the thousands in captivity today are descendants of these original geckos.